 So, if a tricky question about an obscure tax law trips you up, feel free to work on it for about 2 minutes.
 Then, answer it, mark it, and move on.
 You can come back to it during your review time, as you’ll have answered all the other questions by then.

 In the EA review course market, you’ll not only see a lot of course options, but you’ll also see a lot of price points.
-For example, Gleim EA Review costs $500-$600 depending on the course package.
-However, you’ll only pay this much if you purchase all 3 parts at once.
+For example, Gleim EA Review costs $500-$600,+ depending on the course package.
+However, you’ll only pay this much if you purchase all 3 parts simultaneously.
 And while such a purchase involves making a bigger initial investment, it also gives you the best value.
-And, you can further reduce the cost of your exam prep when you use my enrolled agent course discounts.
+And you can further reduce the cost of your exam prep when you use my enrolled agent course discounts.

 To further preserve your EA exam budget, you can get all the information you need about the EA exam process for free by signing up for my free EA e-course.
 This course tells you how to pass each part of the exam on your first attempt.
 So, learn more now or sign up here!